-The graduate student will:
+The graduate student is responsible for:

-- 1. Complete mandatory Department of Nursing and clinical agency clearances - 2.
-Write specific personal objectives for the practicum, a tentative schedule, and how she/he will complement the cooperating institution. - 3.
-Participate in seminars or discussions. - 4.
-Complete clinical logs that document the experiences and fulfill the course and personal objectives.
+- Securing a Preceptor at an approved clinical agency where the nature of the experience will meet course objectives. - ❖ Complete mandatory Department of Nursing and clinical agency clearances - ❖ Write specific personal objectives for the practicum, a tentative schedule, and how she/he will complement the cooperating institution. - Participate in seminars or discussions. - Complete clinical logs that document the experiences and fulfill the course and personal objectives.